Ernest Louis, Grand Duke of Hesse: First marriage

-On 19 April 1894, at Schloss Ehrenburg, Ernest Louis married his maternal first cousin, Princess Victoria Melita of Edinburgh nicknamed "Ducky", the daughter of his mother's brother, Prince Alfred.
-The match was actively encouraged by their mutual grandmother, Queen Victoria, who attended the wedding.
+On 19 April 1894, at Schloss Ehrenburg, Ernest Louis married his maternal first cousin, Princess Victoria Melita of Edinburgh, nicknamed "Ducky", the daughter of his mother's brother, Prince Alfred.
+The match was encouraged by their mutual grandmother, Queen Victoria, who had first suggested it in autumn 1891 when Ducky (who shared a birthday with Ernest Ludwig) was only fifteen years old.

 At the wedding, Ernest's youngest surviving sister, Alix, became engaged to marry Tsarevich Nicholas of Russia, and the excitement of that imminent match overshadowed the wedding celebrations.

 Ernest was still devastated by the memory of his daughter's death thirty years later.
 "My little Elisabeth," he wrote in his memoirs, "was the sunshine of my life."

 Ernest and Victoria Melita had two children: